PurpleB4T/DnD-Wiki/src/site/notes/09. DnD-Wiki/Rules/Misc/Available Content.md

 **Feats.** We made changes to several feats.
 Please make sure to use this wiki instead of Vanilla DnD when choosing features.
 I will gradually add every feat regardless of if I changed them or not to this wiki.
 <br>
 **Spells.** Any officially published spells are available to pick and choose from.
-Additionaly, over time I will add homebrew spells to [this document](https://www.gmbinder.com/share/-Mx_mJHJW97Nq6NspA9r) as well.
+Additionaly, over time I will add homebrew spells to the expanded weaponlist as well.
 <br>
-**Expanded Weaponlist.** For more inspiration for your characters weapons you can use this [expanded weaponlist](https://www.gmbinder.com/share/-N9GX_MFUQGedGK08p0E)
+**Expanded Weaponlist.** For more inspiration for your characters weapons you can use this [[09.
+DnD-Wiki/Rules/Misc/Expanded Weapon List\|Expanded Weapon List]]